Michael Spencer | Special Counsel

 In 2010 and 2011, Michael worked as a risk manager for a public hospital in Adelaide then as a government lawyer in Adelaide, acting predominantly for public hospitals in civil litigation and inquests.
 From 2011 to 2016, Michael worked as a government lawyer in London.
 He specialised in civil litigation and inquests before moving into a team which defended judicial reviews of government decisions.
-A highlight for Michael was being part of the team in court arguing that British Prime Minister Theresa May had power, after the Brexit referendum, to trigger Brexit without requiring a further vote in Parliament - a court case which made news headlines around the world.
+A highlight for Michael was being part of the team in court arguing that British Prime Minister Theresa May had power to trigger Brexit, after the Brexit referendum - a court case which made news headlines around the world.

 In 2016, Michael returned home to Adelaide to lead the team of government lawyers at Public Trustee.
 His work there included acting in complex deceased estate disputes and guardianship and administration cases as well as in a broad range of legal matters concerning customers who were subject to Public Trustee’s protection.
 He also advised Public Trustee on corporate matters.

 Michael joined O’Loughlins Lawyers in 2018.
-Although his broad experience has equipped him with the skills to deal with a wide range of legal problems, disputes and litigation, he is particularly interested in legal issues associated with health, death and government.
-His recent work includes acting for institutions (retirement villages, aged care facilities and a hospital) in relation to government regulation and also disputes involving their clients, acting for Public Trustee in deceased estate litigation and acting for families and individuals in relation to inheritance claims and other legal disputes.
+Although his broad experience has equipped him with the skills to deal with a wide range of legal problems, disputes and litigation, he is particularly interested in legal issues associated with health, the elderly, death and government.
+His recent work includes acting for retirement villages, aged care facilities and hospitals in relation to government regulation and also disputes and claims involving their residents or patients.
+He also acts for individuals in relation to disputes involving deceased estates (including inheritance claims), disputes over the inter-generational succession of family businesses, situations where elderly persons have been the victims of financial abuse and other legal disputes.

 Principal Areas of Practice